-- The Company is an Australian incorporated entity.
-In any event, all security holder meetings will be held at a reasonable time and place for Shareholders. - The Company is an Australian incorporated entity and the Company's Auditor has offices based in Australia.
+- 9.2 A listed entity established outside Australia should ensure that meetings of security holders are held at a reasonable place and time. - N/A The Company is an Australian incorporated entity.
+In any event, all security holder meetings will be held at a reasonable time and place for Shareholders. - 9.3 A listed entity established outside Australia, and an externally managed listed entity that has an AGM, should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit. - The Company is an Australian incorporated entity and the Company's Auditor has offices based in Australia.
 The Company's Auditor is invited to attend all Annual General Meetings and will be available to answer any Shareholder questions in respect of the annual audit.